icinganalysis/icinganalysis.github.io/content/Engine Inlet Icing.md

 - _"The engine was satisfactorily accelerated to take-off power after approximately 45 minutes in the icing condition"_

+[NACA-RM-E50I08]({filename}NACA-RM-E50I08.md) "Icing Characteristics and Anti-Icing Heat Requirements for Hollow and Internally Modified Gas-Heated Inlet Guide Vanes"

+- _"Ice formations ... may have the following effects, which when combined may become serious enough to necessitate a shutdown of the engine: reduced engine thrust, increased,fuel consumption, and increased tail-pipe temperature"_

 [NACA-RM-E50E03]({filename}NACA-RM-E50E03.md) "Investigation of Aerodynamic and Icing Characteristics of Water-Inertia-Separation inlets for Turbojet Engines"

 - _"Complete icing protection for inlet guide vanes of a turbojet engine could not be achieved"_

 [NACA-RM-E50H29]({filename}NACA-RM-E50H29.md) "Investigation of Power Requirements for Ice Prevention and Cyclical De-Icing of Inlet Guide Vanes with Internal Electric Heaters"